tektutor/openshift-tekton-feb-2022/Day3/tekton/README.md

    - Task can be scoped to a Project Scope or Cluster wide
    - Steps are the only required objects to create a Task
    - Tasks can be resused across Pipelines
+   - Each Step in a Task runs in a separate container within the same Pod
    - Example:-
        - A Task can clone source code from a GitHub
        - A Task can build an container image, etc.,